dwmkerr/crosswords-js/README.md

  * DONE: Typing a letter moves to the next available letter
  * DONE: Selecting a cell focuses the clue
  * DONE: tab selects the next clue
- * shift tab selects previous clue
+ * DONE: shift tab selects previous clue
  * selecting a cell with a down clue using the mouse prefers the down clue if it's the starting cell
  * DONE: enter changes orientation if possible
  * State reported in demo
  * DONE: Fix defocus bug
- * don't use cdns (shit when poor connectivity)
+ * DONE: don't use cdns (shit when poor connectivity)
  * Better AngularJS based sample app
  * Styling on right and bottom edges is wrong.
  * Support select clue in sample app